 You probably already have all the tools that you need to make this goat cheese ball.
 But if you don’t, I’ve included links here based on what I use.

-How to make This Cranberry GOat Cheese Ball
+How to make This Cranberry Goat Cheese Ball

 Step 1: Chop the cranberries